LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/gringotts-gauntlet.md

 - All matches are Best of 3, except for the Finals and 3rd Place Match, which are Best of 5.

 ## Prize Vault
-This event is sponsored by Skipper13 and Beesman with a total prize pool of $220 + $220 = $440!
+This event is sponsored by Skipper13, Beesman and JimTones with a total prize pool of $601!
-- 1st Place Team: $20 per player
+- 1st Place Team: $30 per player
-- 2nd Place Team: $10 per player
+- 2nd Place Team: $25 per player
-- 3rd Place Team: $6 per player
+- 3rd Place Team: $15 per player

 In the case of emergency subs or backups, prize adjustments will be handled at the discretion of Staff.